wso2/docs-is/en/includes/guides/authentication/app-native-authentication/index.md

 # App-native authentication

-App-native authentication is an API-based mechanism that helps developers integrate login flows within an application.
+App-native authentication is an API-based mechanism that enables developers to integrate authentication within an application's environment.

-This means that users logging in to the application do not have to be redirected to an external web browser for login resulting in a seamless user experience.
+This means that users logging into the application do not have to be redirected to an external web browser for login resulting in a seamless user experience.
 As a business, you can leverage app-native authentication to retain users within the application's environment at all times.

 This section guides you through the following.